BertSki90/qr-code-component-practice-vanilla/README-template.md

 3. In this order style the card, image, heading, and paragraph.

 4. To be able to see the changes during the styling of the card I changed to background color first.
 This way I can see the card.
-Another choice would have been to put a border around the card.
+Another way would have been to put a border around the card.

 5. Needed to center the card on the screen horizontlly and vertically.